Weather / Tides / Razor Clam Schedules

 Note: If the table does not display please refresh your browser

-WDFW approves seven days of coastal razor clam digs beginning
+WDFW approves seven days of coastal razor clam digs starting Dec.

 OLYMPIA – Washington Department of Fish and Wildlife (WDFW) shellfish managers

-“With some of the lowest tides of the fall season and Thanksgiving just around the
+“These upcoming digs have some of the lowest tides of the winter season and should

 Not all coastal beaches are open for every dig, so diggers are encouraged to make sure